Nina, a patient living with early Alzheimer's, reading a book

 • dizziness or lightheadedness

-• changes in your heart rate or feeling like your chest is pounding
+• fast or slow heart rate, or feeling like your chest is pounding

 • changes in your blood pressure